JonzyBonzy9/computerVisionChallenge/README.md

 # computerVisionChallenge

-This is the readme for our repo of the copmuter vision challenge in the summer term 2025.
+This is the README for our repo of the computer vision challenge in the summer term 2025.

-authors: Paul Jegen, Moritz Geissler, Martin Muenster, Jonah Driske
+Authors: Paul Jegen, Moritz Geissler, Martin Muenster, Jonah Driske, Öykü Şevketbeyoğlu